4 Obscure Rules You Didn’t Know About Eating in Disney World

 Age Restrictions

 Believe it or not, there are a few restaurants in Disney World that have age requirements!
-Don’t worry, though; these aren’t any of the quick-service spots around the property, and they’re not any of the more casual table-service restaurants, either.
+Don’t worry, though; these aren’t any of the quick-service spots around the property.

-These age restrictions are put in place at some of the most expensive and fancy restaurants on Disney World property.
+These age restrictions are put in place at some of the most expensive and fancy restaurants on Disney World property, as well as a new lounge.
 You’ll find them at:

 Monsieur Paul

 These age restrictions are just due to the nature of each of these restaurants.
-They’re truly fine dining, which also means that many kids won’t like what’s on the menu anyway — and these places don’t have a kids menu!
+Geo-82 is an elevated lounge experience, and the other restaurants are truly fine dining.
+That also means that many kids won’t like what’s on the menu anyway — and these places don’t have a kid’s menu!

 Dress Codes